agarrigu/minishell/README.md

 `$ make`

-or if you want simbols for debugging
+or if you want symbols for debugging

 `$ make debug`